-The GAO Green Book Training Seminar (1 Day)
+The GAO Green Book Standards - 4 CPEs

 A Practical Approach to Internal Controls

-This one-day CPE seminar provides an overview of the principles-based Green Book and of a system of internal controls which uses COSO 2013 framework as its basis.
+This four hour CPE event provides an overview of the principles-based Green Book and of a system of internal controls which uses COSO 2013 framework as its basis.
 COSO 2013 defines internal controls as being within five components and seventeen principles.
 The education process covers the interrelationships presented within the COSO 2013 framework and how to approach the classification of controls within the framework.
-The Green Book has a different focus for compliance in line within the governmental environment.
+The Green Book has a different focus for compliance within the COSO framework in line within the governmental environment needs.

-This CPE seminar is for business professionals.
+This 4 CPE event is for government professionals and auditors.
 Attendees are not required to have a detailed knowledge of operations, risks, controls, auditing, compliance or The Green Book.
-However, by the end of the class, you will absorb an understanding of these areas, as well as how to apply the updated Green Book controls and principles to your governmental organization and your Yellow Book audits.
+However, by the end of the class, each attendee should absorb an understanding of these areas, as well as how to apply the updated Green Book controls and principles to a governmental organization and Yellow Book audits.

 Our seminars are as entertaining as they are informative.
 Sit back and enjoy; be engaged and educated in a casual atmosphere of information exchange.
 We will not bore you!